Optimizing wheel loader performance -- an end-to-end approach: Problem formulation

 \section{Problem formulation}

-We consider the \emph{short loading cycle}, where the wheel loader's task is to load repeatedly soil from a pile onto a load receiver.
-Each cycle can be divided into a sequence of subtasks, V-turn-1, loading, V-turn-2, and dumping.
-They are illustrated in Fig.~\ref{fig:overview}.
+We focus on the \emph{short loading cycle}, in which the wheel loader repeatedly loads and dumps soil from a pile to a load receiver.
+Each cycle can be divided into a sequence of subtasks: V-turn-1, loading, V-turn-2, and dumping.
+These subtasks are illustrated in Fig.~\ref{fig:overview}.
 We assume the wheel loader is equipped with a low-level control system for each subtask.
 A high-level system (operator or agent) activates the low-level systems by selecting a set of \emph{subtask action parameters}: $\bm{a}^\text{V1}$, $\bm{a}^\text{load}$, $\bm{a}^\text{V2}$, and $\bm{a}^\text{dump}$, respectively.

-At the beginning of each cycle $n$, the wheel loader is located at the load receiver at a position $\bm{x}_n^\text{dump}$.
+At the beginning of each cycle $n=1,2,\hdots,N$, the wheel loader is located by the load receiver at a position $\bm{x}_n^\text{dump}$.
 The V-turn-1 subtask is to drive the wheel loader to a selected loading position $\bm{x}_n^\text{dig}$ somewhere along the edge of the nearby pile.
-The low-level controller plans and executes a V-turn motion that starts at $\bm{x}_n^\text{dump}$ and ends at $\bm{x}_n^\text{dig}$, avoiding collisions with the environment and with endpoints heading normal to the load receiver and the pile, respectively.
+A low-level controller plans and executes a V-turn motion that starts at $\bm{x}_n^\text{dump}$ and ends at $\bm{x}_n^\text{dig}$, avoiding collisions with the environment, and with endpoints heading normal to the load receiver and the pile, respectively.
 As subtask action parameters, we use the target loading position, $\bm{a}_n^\text{V1} = \bm{x}_n^\text{dig}$.

 The next subtask is the actual loading from the pile.
-It starts with the machine approaching the target loading position and ends with the vehicle reversing from the pile with a filled bucket.
-A set of subtask action parameters, $\bm{a}_n^\text{load}$, is input to an automatic bucket filling controller.
+It starts with the machine approaching the selected loading position and ends with the vehicle reversing from the pile with a filled bucket.
+The task is carried out by an automatic bucket filling controller with some action parameters, $\bm{a}_n^\text{load}$, that may be adapted to the current pile shape and material properties.
 The loading transforms the pile from a state $\bm{H}_n$ into a new state $\bm{H}_{n+1}$ and results in some amount of soil mass $M_n$ in the bucket.
+We identify the state with the geometric shape of the pile.